-The Heart Mountain Wyoming Foundation (HMWF) was formed in 1996 by a group of Wyoming citizens and former internees who were determined to tell the Heart Mountain “Relocation Center” story.
+The Heart Mountain Wyoming Foundation (HMWF) is a 501(c)(3) public charity, formed in 1996 by a group of Wyoming citizens and former incarcerees who were determined to tell the Heart Mountain “Relocation Center” story.

 Since then, the organization has worked to preserve the site that represents a period in U.S. history following the bombing of Pearl Harbor, when 120,000 persons of Japanese ancestry, two-thirds of them American-born citizens, were deprived of due process and forced to leave their homes and livelihoods.